 |

-- Be careful when driving or using tools until you know how this medicine affects you
+- Be careful when driving or using tools until you know how this medicine affects you.

-- Take your medicine at night rather than in the morning
+- Take your medicine at night rather than in the morning.

-- Tell your doctor if troublesome
+- Tell your doctor if this bothers you.

 |